csbg/Hands-on-Biomedical-Data/day2.md

 ### Correlation heatmap

 * Use the correlation function in R `?cor` to correlate the samples in the data matrix.
+* Save the resulting correlation heatmap under the variable `corMT`
-* Next, generate a heatmap of the resulting correlation heatmap using the function `?Heatmap`
+* Next, generate a heatmap of the correlation heatmap using the function `?Heatmap`

 ### MDS projection
 Finally, we will use the calculated correlations to project the samples on 2 dimensions.
 The entire code for this step is shown below.
 This will: